About: Your Instructor

 for your shortcomings.

 I also hold an Enhanced CRB certificate as part of DSA requirements,

 which shows that I have no criminal convictions of any kind.

 I am based in Peterborough, and cover Peterborough and the surrounding

 areas, presenting for tests at Peterborough Multi Purpose Test

 Centre.
 I also have knowledge of Cambridge's Cowley Road &

-Chesterton Road test centres plus Grantham, and can present
+Chesterton Road test centres plus Grantham and Kettering, and

 You will be picked up and dropped off at home, work or college